 Social media is transforming the culinary arts by offering chefs and food industry professionals unprecedented means to share their craft.

-Home cooks scrolling on Instagram, TikTok, and YouTube now have more access than ever to enjoy a visual feast of foodie content, whether they're learning about recipes, cooking techniques, or finding new restaurants to visit.
+Those of us scrolling on Instagram, TikTok, and YouTube now have more access than ever to enjoy a visual feast of foodie content, whether we're learning about recipes, cooking techniques, or finding new restaurants to visit.

 This vast universe of cooking content — whether it’s behind-the-scenes snippets, day-in-the-life videos, or educational tutorials — has the power to demystify the culinary experience.
 So often, food is something we consume without a connection to its preparation.
 Social media is changing that, enabling culinary professionals to connect with audiences in ways that were once unimaginable.